clicon/clixon-docs/xml.rst

 In the case of config data, in-memory trees are read-only *caches* of the datastore and can normally not be written back to the datastore.
-Changes to the config datastire should be made via the backend netconf API, eg using ``edit-config``.
+Changes to the config datastire should be made via the backend netconf API, eg using `edit-config`.

 Search index
 ============

-Clixon search indexes are either implicitly created from the YANG specification, or explicitly created using the API.
+Clixon search indexes are either *implicitly* created from the YANG specification, or *explicitly* created using the API.

-From YANG it is only `leaf` or `leaf-list` that are candidates for optimized lookup, direct `leaf` or `container` lookup is always fast.
+From YANG it is only `list` and `leaf-list` that are candidates for optimized lookup, direct `leaf` and `container` lookup is fast either way.

-If indexes are used, binary search for specific children is much more efficient when there are a large number of children.

-The binary search works by ordering list items alphabetically (or numerically), and then divide the search in two equal paths depending on if the requested item is larger than, or less than the middle of the interval.
+*Binary* search is used by search indexes and works by ordering list items alphabetically (or numerically), and then dividing the search interval in two equal parts depending on if the requested item is larger than, or less than, the middle of the interval.

 Binary search complexity is *O(log N)*, whereas linear search is is *O(n)*.
 For example, a search in a vector of one million children will take ca